tableau/tabcmd/README.md

 > coverage run -m pytest && coverage report -m

 - autoformat your code with black (https://pypi.org/project/black/)
-> black --line-length 120 src tests [--check]
+> black --line-length 120 tabcmd tests [--check]

 - type check with mypy
-> mypy src tests
+> mypy tabcmd tests

 - packaging is done with pyinstaller.
 You can only build an executable for the platform you build on.
-> pyinstaller src\tabcmd.py --clean --noconfirm
+> pyinstaller tabcmd\tabcmd.py --clean --noconfirm

 produces dist/tabcmd.exe
 To run tabcmd during development, from a console window in the same directory as the file tabcmd.py: